Here’s a dog that in our looks just like an adorable little old man with a fluffy beard and the cutest (albeit a bit “unkept”) eyebrows.

 Origin of the Standard Schnauzer Dog Breed

-These dogs were used for a variety of tasks most of which revolved around hunting small game and eliminating vermin from the household or farm.
-That said however, these guys also proved themselves to be quite capable guard dogs as well as watch dogs which is why, as time passed, they slowly became more appreciated and cherished for their companionship rather than their abilities to hunt mice and rats!
+The Standard Schnauzer dog breed has been around for quite a while.
+Paintings dating back to the early years of the Renaissance created by Rembrandt and Durer depict these dogs looking the same as they do today.
+Now back then, these dogs were used for various tasks, most of which revolved around hunting small game and eliminating vermin from the household or farm.
+However, these guys also proved themselves to be quite capable guard dogs and watch dogs, so as time passed, they slowly became more appreciated and cherished for their companionship rather than their abilities to hunt mice and rats!

 They also…